-There are many things that are out of your advisor’s control, including the behavior of the markets and laws governing finances.
-Communication is one thing that your advisor does have complete control over, so make sure they do it well.
+There are many things that are out of your financial advisor’s control, including the behavior of the markets and laws governing finances.
+But communication is one thing that your advisor does have complete control over, so make sure they do it well.

 Second, what is your preferred method of communication and does you advisor communicate that way?
 If you prefer phone calls, but the advisor only emails, you may want to look elsewhere.
 Also, look for someone who proactively communicates with you, rather than an advisor who only engages when you reach out.
 Additionally, you should seek out an advisor who makes you more knowledgeable and empowered to make financial decisions, rather than someone who confuses or overwhelms you with information.
 Good advisors are good teachers, and they’ll make sure you understand what’s going on with your money.

 At HCM, we pride ourselves on the communication we have with our clients.
 If you want to learn more, we have newsletters, blogs, and market analysis.
 If you like social media, you’ll find us on Twitter, Facebook, and LinkedIn.
 If you want meetings, we proactively invite you to meet with your advisor either via the phone or in person.
 We invite you to be a part of our community in whatever way makes you the most comfortable.